antoniehuang/my-website-react/public/CV.md

 **University of Birmingham**, Birmingham, UK - `Sep 2019 - Jun 2022`

 **BSc Artificial Intelligence and Computer Science** - First Class Honours
 - **Final Year Project**: Semi‑Supervised Learning with Pseudo‑labelling and Synthetic Samples.
-Where I investigated the effectiveness of using synthetic samples generated from a Generative Adversarial Network and pseudo‑labelling tech‑ nique for the task of improving image classification accuracy on the CIFAR‑10 dataset.
+Where I investigated the effectiveness of using synthetic samples generated from a Generative Adversarial Network and pseudo‑labelling technique for the task of improving image classification accuracy on the CIFAR‑10 dataset.
 - Led a team project on semantic segmentation on cardiovascular MR images with a custom U‑Net architecture.
 Achieved Dice coefficient of 0.8.
 - Designed and built a demining robot that sweeps the environment to identify toy land mines and remove them.
-Built with Lego EV3, ultra‑ sonic/color sensor and OpenRoberta.
+Built with Lego EV3, ultrasonic/color sensor and OpenRoberta.
-- Robot Supermarket Assistance, a group project where we designed and implemented a robot with ROS, that would build a map of the super‑ market using SLAM and QR code to locate grocery aisles and traverse to the given aisle with the Dijkstra’s shortest path algorithm upon request.
+- Robot Supermarket Assistance, a group project where we designed and implemented a robot with ROS, that would build a map of the supermarket using SLAM and QR code to locate grocery aisles and traverse to the given aisle with the Dijkstra’s shortest path algorithm upon request.
 - Group project where we designed the specifications for a remote learning platform whilst employing software engineering practices (e.g. Scrum, requirements engineering, UML diagrams and testing strategies).